-Service design is the activity of organising people, infrastructure, planning, communication and material components of a service, to improve its quality and the interaction between service provider and customers.
+Service design is the activity of organising people, planning, infrastructure, communication and material components of a service, to improve its quality and the interaction between customers and service providers.

-The purpose of service design methodologies is to design according to the needs of customers or participants so that the service is user-friendly, competitive and relevant to the customers.
+The purpose of service design methodologies is to design according to the needs of participants or customers so that the service is competitive, user-friendly, and relevant to the customers.

 In service design, one can observe the process of collecting service needs, aligning them with integrated service requirements, and developing design specifications for the essential service assets.
 A particular feature of this approach is a strong emphasis on reuse during design.

-Service design helps create new services or helps improve the existing services.
-It helps to make the service interfaces useful, usable and desirable from the client’s perspective.
+Service design helps create new services or improve existing services.
+It helps to make the service interfaces usable, practical, and desirable from the client’s perspective.
 Utilising the available resources, and service design helps connect organisations, suppliers, and service providers to their clients in a desirable way.
 Service design helps create an experience for its users and thereby helps improve everyday life.
 It therefore helps create brand affinity.
 Service design helps gain a true understanding of the consumer market, its users and their experiences and expectations.

 Elements of Service Design

-The various elements of service design can be classified as follows:
+The elements of service design can be categorised as follows:

 - Structural